Pteratato/Oasis/Oasis_CH02.md

 Within an hour Knob Nook was quiet, the fire now just a smolder in the pit and the last few guests getting their Marks inked by the coyote brothers.

-Anna was in her shack with Jae, moving around quickly, packing a few precious items into a small bag, her hands shaking and her heart pounding.
+Anna was in her shack with Jonas, moving around quickly, packing a few precious items into a small bag, her hands shaking and her heart pounding.
 Though not due back for another day, she half expected Johannes to burst through the door at any moment, furious that she would do this, and every sound made her jump.

 In her mind, there was no man alive stronger than her Hahn, but… with that strength also came some difficulties.
 He was headstrong, and temperamental at times, but…